Anonymous reporting for journalists, lawyers, employers, and more.

 Authenticity guaranteed

-We offer verified accounts for organizations and individuals so you know your message is going to the right place.
+We offer free verified accounts for organizations and individuals so whistleblowers know their message is going to the right place.

 Verifiable source code